How Much Does Hardwood Flooring Cost?

 3) Trim and Molding

-No hardwood flooring project is complete without coordinated trim and molding, but people often forget to factor these into their budget.
+No hardwood flooring project is complete without coordinated wood trim and molding, but people often forget to factor these into their budget.
 These are the pieces that finish board edges, stairs and step-downs, cover gaps between flooring and walls, hide joints left for expansion and contraction, and bridge the threshold between two different floor coverings.
-Without trim and molding, your flooring would appear unfinished.
+Without trim and molding, your wood flooring would appear unfinished.

 FLOORING TRIM & MOLDING